 Chamomile (Huang Chu Ju)

 Chamomile is documented as being one of the most popular teas sold in the U.S. and Europe.
-It is a gentle but highly effective herb famous as a cure-all but best known for soothing digestion, aiding sleep and helping to sooth skin rashes and bruises.
+It is a gentle but highly effective herb famous as a cure-all but best known for soothing digestion, aiding sleep and helping to soothe skin rashes and bruises.
 This herb is often used in magical formulas to help protect the body, mind and spirit from negative energies and forces.
 The flowers can be both warming and cooling.

 Organs/Systems: Skin, Lungs, Digestion, Immunity, Nerves